-Hotel Libertador Cusco (B) (upgrade to Hotel Monasterio available)
+Hotel Libertador Cusco (upgrade to Palacio Nazarenas available) (B)

 Today you have a privately guided visit to experience the Sacred Valley of the Incas, a long fertile river valley surrounded by snow capped peaks that lies between Cusco and Machu Picchu.
 A visit here is a great way to see some traditional ways of life in the area.
 Visit the ruins and market of Pisac and the ruins of Ollantaytambo, some of the most spectacular outside Machu Picchu.
-You spend the night in a charming small hotel in the Valley, from which you can catch the train en route to Machu Picchu the following morning.
+You spend the night in a charming small hotel in the Valley.

 Hotel Sol y Luna (B,L)